Updated on January 30, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 The unfortunate — and, for people suffering from severe illnesses in the state — tragic fact is that there is no Nebraska medical marijuana program.
 There is no legal way for patients to legally obtain therapeutic cannabis.
 There are also no physicians in Nebraska to recommend medical weed.
-Nebraska is one of only five states (Indiana, Kansas, South Dakota and West Virginia are the others) that completely prohibits the use of medicinal weed.
+Nebraska is one of only four states (Indiana, Kansas, and South Dakota are the others) that completely prohibits the use of medicinal weed.
 This is despite the fact that 28 states have comprehensive medical marijuana programs and 15 others at least allow some patients to access cannabidiol (CBD) oil to treat seizures.

 Even though advocates are fighting an admirable fight, the deck simply seems stacked against them.
 And it will likely continue to be that way for the foreseeable future.